ProgramIsFun/Learning-unreal-engine/README.md

 <small><i><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></i></small>

 # Learning-unreal-engine
+## Component
+Static Mesh Component is the actual figure of a thing.
+It also cannot be animated.
+Skeletal Mesh Components can be animated.
 ## How to re-compile CPP
 If any source file is changed, we need to recompile so that the engine could be notified. live-coding Is one of the quick ways.